• Skip to primary navigation

 CLOSE UP OF SLICING RADISHES ON SLICER

-Drain and rinse the capers, then in a large mixing bowl add all the salad ingredients, season with sea salt and cracked black pepper.
-Pour over the red wine vinegar and oil and toss well to combine.
+Drain and rinse the capers, then in a large mixing bowl add all the salad ingredients.

 GREEN CORAL SALAD INGREDIENTS IN A MIXING BOWL